SNL-WaterPower/siweed/README.md

 Pull requests are, a great way to get your ideas into this repository.

-When deciding if I merge in a pull request I look at the following things:
+When deciding to merge in a pull request, look at the following things:

 #### Does it state intent

-You should be clear which problem you're trying to solve with your contribution.
+Be clear which problem is trying to be solved with your contribution.

 For example:

 > Add link to code of conduct in README.md

-Doesn't tell me anything about why you're doing that
+Doesn't tell anything about why you're doing that

 > Add link to code of conduct in README.md because users don't always look in the CONTRIBUTING.md

-Tells me the problem that you have found, and the pull request shows me the action you have taken to solve it.
+Tells the problem found, and the pull request shows the action taken to solve it.

 #### Is it of good quality